about blythe

-Before becoming a therapist, I spent more than 15 years immersed in relational communication — as a community mediator, strategic planning facilitator for community leaders and nonprofit boards, and a compassionate communication coach.
-These experiences are foundational to how I help clients understand themselves, navigate conflict, and communicate with greater clarity and compassion.
+Before becoming a therapist, I spent over fifteen years immersed in relational communication — as a community mediator, strategic planning facilitator for nonprofit and neighborhood leaders, and compassionate communication coach.
+This work sharpened my capacity to listen beneath content, navigate complexity, and stay present when stakes are high.
+It continues to inform how I work with people in moments of transition, conflict, and change.

 license, education + training